lakshyaberia1/fossology-beginner-user-manual/restart-and-troubleshooting.md

-## Restarting FOSSology (Clear Explanation)
+# Restarting and Troubleshooting FOSSology

-Many beginners confuse restarting FOSSology with restarting the system.
-These are NOT the same.

-This section explains all restart cases clearly.
+This document explains how to safely restart FOSSology and how to troubleshoot common problems faced by beginners.

+This guide assumes FOSSology is running using Docker.

 ---

+## Important Concept

+Closing the browser does NOT stop FOSSology.

+FOSSology runs inside Docker containers in the background.
+The browser is only used to access the web interface.

+---

+## Restart and Reopen Scenarios

+Many beginners confuse browser close, terminal close, system restart, and Docker restart.
+These are different actions.

+This section explains each case clearly.

+---

 ## Case 1: You closed the browser

-This does NOT stop FOSSology.
+Nothing is stopped.

-FOSSology continues running in Docker.
+FOSSology is still running in Docker.

 To open it again:
 - Open a browser